This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Dakota Embroidery Thread Conversion Chart

-Dakota’s conversion chart simplifies matching threads across major brands.
+Dakota’s thread conversion chart is your go-to for matching embroidery threads across brands.

 ---|---|---|---|